maximilianorom77/jobfinder/docs/source/plan.rst

 the less jobs offers one will read.

-The less jobs offers one reads the less time one dedicates to reading, this projects aims at minimazing the time spend in reading job offers in popular sites like upwork and freelancer and maximizing the hiring rate vs time ratio.
+The less jobs offers one reads the less time one dedicates to reading, this projects aims at minimazing the time spent in reading job offers in popular sites like upwork and freelancer and maximizing the hours changed vs time searching ratio.

 In other words, if I expend 30 hours a month searching for a job just to get 10 hours of work charged I have 10/30 = 0.33 ratio of working/searching